 In motor vehicle accidents, the amount you may be entitled to will depend on the type and extent of your injury.
 Compensation can be paid to cover the costs of medical treatment, rehabilitation, loss of income, cost of care and support services.

-Where you suffer an illness or injury which prevents you returning to work in the same capacity, or returning to work at all, and you have TPD insurance through your superannuation fund, you may be entitled to a lump sum payment in order to maintain your lifestyle.
+Where you suffer an illness or injury which prevents you from returning to work in the same capacity, or returning to work at all, and you have TPD insurance through your superannuation fund, you may be entitled to a lump-sum payment in order to maintain your lifestyle.

 Such claims are obviously governed by the terms of the policy and in most cases, will include a requirement that you show a minimum level of disability in order to be able to make a claim.
 This level of disability is measured against your ability to return to work to do the same job, or whether you’re able to work at all anymore.
 Many such claims are complicated by the need to wait until your injuries have stabilised in order to make the assessment about disability.